Saturday, 8 October 2016

 Official scent notes: sugar frosted blackberries, pear, Italian bergamot, jasmine, cassis cream, fluffy marshmallow accord, vanilla and precious woods.

+Sweet Like Candy certainly isn't anything I think of as being 'bad' and I do think it is better than Ari as it is livelier, but it still isn't even slightly original, and I do find it rather linear - all the scent notes run into each other.
 Also; the longevity & sillage aren't anything to shout about [quiet and lasts around 5 hours], so I don't think it's anything to get excited over.
-I don't get how both of the Ariana Grande perfumes can be both so nice and clean/floraly with a sweet undertone on people like my sister and mother, but then be so very different on me - I expect them to differ a bit based on body chemistry, but the differences here are quite extreme...
+I don't get how both of the Ariana Grande perfumes can be both so nice and clean/floraly with a sweet undertone on people like my sister and mother, but then be so very different on me...

 Sweet Like Candy shares a fruity/sweet/powdered blueprint with many mass-marketed fragrances, but out of the most recent releases I have tried: Katy Perry Mad Love is the most similar.